arrodi/hobbora/README.md

-# Lurnen
+# Hobbora

 ## Product Description
-Lurnen is a hobby project designed to create a platform where university students can either provide or consume tutoring services.
+Hobbora is a hobby project designed to create a platform where university students can either provide or consume tutoring services.
 The platform focuses on offering students additional, subject-specific tutoring from their peers, as well as allowing them to offer tutoring services to their classmates.

 ### Account Features
 - **Educational Institution:** The user’s current place of study.